robofit/arcor2_client_sdk/Arcor2.ClientSdk.ClientServices.IntegrationTests/README.md

 }
 ```

-RPC method invocations do not change state immediately, as the client updates its state only when the server broadcasts an event.
+Note tht RPC method invocations do not change the inner state of the library immediately, as it updates its state only when the server broadcasts an event.
-It is strongly recommended to use the `EventAwaiter` and `CollectionChangedAwaiter` classes to ensure the event was raised before proceeding.
+It is strongly recommended to use the existing `EventAwaiter` and `CollectionChangedAwaiter` classes to ensure events were raised before proceeding.

 ```
 // Create and register the awaiter before action